crispinprojects/talkcalendar/README.md

 Talk options can be changed.
 The option "Speak At Startup" allows Talk Calendar to read out the current date and day events when the calendar is started.

-Speech synthesis options for both VoiceTalker and eSpeak such as talking speed can be changed.
+You can select between either the built-in VoiceTalker speech synthesizer or the eSpeak speech dispatcher.
+Options such as talking speed can be changed for both.

 ## Talking

+* Press the *t key* to read out the current time.

-* Press spacebar to speak event details.
+* Press *spacebar* to read out event details for the date selected.

 ### Keyboard Shortcuts